Back

 TechSoft Design Key Tag Project

 The theme for Y7 is the ‘The Basics’.
 Most students will not have had accessed at KS2 to design and make things in a workshop environment.
-The projects introduce pupils to health and safety in the workshop and learning about the three main materials used in DT RM, wood, metals and polymers and electronics Each type of material require different types of workshop skills for it to be made into a product.
+The projects introduce pupils to health and safety in the workshop and learning about the three main materials used in DT RM: wood, metals and polymers.
+Each type of material requires different types of workshop skills for it to be made into a product.

 Content covered